-Across Oregon, counties are following the governor’s framework for a phased reopening Oregon of public life, business and outdoor recreation.
-It’s important to stay local as guidance around travel may vary county by county.
+Across Oregon, counties are facing impacts from the 2020 wildfires and following the governor’s framework for a phased reopening.
+It’s important to stay local as guidance around travel may vary by county and evacuation zones.

-Everyone five and over, is required to wear face coverings while in public, indoor spaces (restaurants, bars, hotels, grocery stores, museums, etc.) and outdoors when physical distancing is not possible.
-Exceptions children under five and people with medical conditions or disabilities that prevent them from wearing a face covering.
-Effective July 15, indoor social gatherings are now limited to maximum of 10 people; this includes dinner parties, birthday parties, graduations and potlucks.
-It does not apply to civic, cultural or faith-based gatherings, venues, restaurants or gyms.
+It is required to wear face coverings while in public, indoor spaces (restaurants, bars, hotels, grocery stores, museums, etc.) and outdoors when physical distancing is not possible.
+Exceptions include children under five and people with medical conditions or disabilities that prevent them from wearing a face covering.

-Visitors need to be prepared before going to recreation sites and take care while there.
+Visitors and locals need to be prepared before going to recreation sites and take care while there.
 Plan ahead, be flexible and be patient — we’re all in this together.

-As counties prepare to reopen, Oregonians need to make informed decisions and review reopening guidance for the public.
+As counties reopen, Oregonians need to make informed decisions and review reopening guidance for the public.

 Even though the weather is nice right now, please respect closures since it’s not safe to enter a closed area and entering can result in a fine.
 Search and rescue groups have asked residents to make “conservative risk-management choices” as rescue efforts will place additional burden on medical resources that are already stretched thin.

-With current social distancing measures in place, Oregon is reducing the transmission of COVID-19.
+With current physical distancing measures in place, Oregon is reducing the transmission of COVID-19.
 (Keep it up!)

 Here are key restrictions to keep in mind: